milanoid/zonky-webdriver-test/README.md

 # zonky-webdriver-test

 GUI smoke test of [Zonky Marketplace](https://app.zonky.cz/#/marketplace/) page.
-Using Selenium/WebDriver checks if the page `/#/marketplace/` contains expected header title and a some available loans.
+Using Selenium/WebDriver checks if the page `/#/marketplace/` contains expected header title and some available loans.

 ## Requirements